apache/comdev-site/source/apache-way/apache-project-maturity-model.md

 <dt id="CO50">CO50</dt>
 <dd>
-The project documents, and applies consistently, how contributors can earn more rights such as commit access or decision power.
+The project documents how contributors can earn more rights such as commit access or decision power, and applies these principles consistently.
 </dd>

 <dt id="CO60">CO60</dt>